spacemeshos/pos-server/README.md

 # Pos Server

 A server for creating Spacemesh proof of space data files using one or more supported system gpus.
-Providers a grpc service to clients to configure the service, start pos jobs and get jobs progress.
+The service provides a grpc service for clients to configure it, submit pos jobs and get jobs execution progress.
 Reuqested client jobs are executed using the system's available supported gpus.
+To run the server, you need to have at least one supported gpu.

 ## Prerequisites